-- (3) Investment plan for the coming year: The investee company will actively conduct animal testing and human clinical trials and develop the contract development and contract manufacturing (CDMO) business for high-end medical materials manufacturing in the coming year. - 6.
-Analysis of risk management in the most recent fiscal year or during the current fiscal year up to the date of publication of the annual report: - (1) Effects of Changes in Interest Rates, Foreign Exchange Rates and Inflation on Corporate Finance, and Future Response Measures: - A. Effects of Changes in Interest Rates on Corporate Finance, and Future Response Measures The Company currently has no bank borrowings and interest income is not a major source of profit for the Company, therefore, overall changes in interest rates are not likely to have a significant impact on the Company.
+- (3) Investment plan for the coming year: The investee company will actively conduct human clinical trials and develop the contract development and contract manufacturing (CDMO) business for high-end medical materials manufacturing in the coming year. - 6.
+Analysis of risk management in the most recent fiscal year or during the current fiscal year up to the date of publication of the annual report: - Effects of Changes in Interest Rates, Foreign Exchange Rates and Inflation on Corporate Finance, and Future Response Measures: - A. Effects of Changes in Interest Rates on Corporate Finance, and Future Response Measures The Company currently has no bank borrowings and interest income is not a major source of profit for the Company, therefore, overall changes in interest rates are not likely to have a significant impact on the Company.
 However, the Company still actively establishes and maintains good relationships with banks.
-If there is a need for bank financing in the future, the Company should be able to obtain favorable interest rate terms and raise the necessary funds in the most efficient manner. - B. Effects of Changes in Foreign Exchange Rates on Corporate Finance, and Future Response Measures - We pay attention to the trend of major currencies in the international exchange market and international changes in non-economic factors, so that we can grasp the trend of the exchange rate and respond to it in a timely manner.
-At the same time, when negotiating R&D contracts or receiving technical service fees from foreign vendors, we will consider the foreign currency on our books and try to pay in foreign currency to reduce the risk arising from changes in the exchange rate. - C. Effects of Inflation on Corporate Finance, and Future Response Measures:
+If there is a need for bank financing in the future, the Company should be able to obtain favorable interest rate terms and raise the necessary funds in the most efficient manner. - B. Effects of Changes in Foreign Exchange Rates on Corporate Finance, and Future Response